-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the Financial Statements in accordance with United Kingdom adopted international accounting standards.
-Under company law the directors must not approve the Financial Statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.
+Company law requires the directors to prepare Financial Statements for each financial year.
+Under that law the directors have elected to prepare the group financial statements in accordance with United Kingdom adopted international accounting standards.
+The Financial Statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
+The directors have chosen to prepare the parent company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including FRS 101 "Reduced Disclosure Framework".
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.